17 Questions to Ask About Term Life Insurance (& Answers to the Ones You’re Too Uncomfortable to Ask!)

 Question #1: What is term life insurance?

 This is always a great place to start.
 Term life insurance is a policy with a pre-set amount of coverage that is guaranteed for a certain amount of time (a term).
-Term life insurance policies generally have lower premiums, but they do not build cash value.
-This type of policy makes life insurance extremely affordable, allowing you to pay only for the coverage you need.
+Term life insurance policies generally have lower premiums, and they do not build cash value.
+In other words, if the policyholder dies at any point during the policy period, the beneficiary will receive the stated coverage amount in full.
+Term life insurance helps make coverage affordable by allowing you to pay only for the coverage you need.

 Question #2: What does term life insurance cover?